Crell/Serde/README.md

 - [Larry Garfield][link-author]
 - [All Contributors][link-contributors]

-Development of this library is sponsored by [TYPO3 GmbH](https://typo3.com/).
+Initial development of this library was sponsored by [TYPO3 GmbH](https://typo3.com/).

 ## License